MetaMask/faq/detecting_metamask.md

 These methods all correspond directly to the options in [the RPC provider spec](https://github.com/ethereum/wiki/wiki/JSON-RPC).

+To see if the injected provider is from MetaMask, you can check `web3.currentProvider.isMetaMask`.

 ## Installing Web3.js

 Because default `web3` API is not very user friendly, most developers will import a convenience library like Web3.js or EthJS using the bundler of their choice.